 Did you know that nearly every Tachyons module is available independently on npm?
 If you only need to customize a few of them (like, say, the typography scale), you can simply replace the default modules for your custom ones.
 The downside to this is that you have to import every single module you want to use into your project, but the folks over at Egghead don’t seem to mind.

 Tachyons HQ is hard at work developing a Tachyons Generator.
 This tool allows you to describe your Tachyons variables in JSON and have a full-on version of Tachyons spit back out at you.
-This is the tool I am most excited about, because it has the potential to completely automate all of the other customization options we just went over, and that’s a beautiful thing.
+This is the tool I am most excited about, because it has the potential to completely automate all of the other customization options we just went over while also being more expressive and powerful.
+And that’s a beautiful thing.